 The group conducts car washes, raffles and its biggest fundraiser, an adult social, to raise money.
 But the cause began with selling T-shirts, something spurred these days by junior Dakota Laughman.

 A 132-pounder on this year's team, Laughman was in eighth grade when the fundraiser began.
 His older brother, Jake Verheyen, helped start the campaign when he was a 119-pound wrestler at Spring Grove.
+Once Verheyen graduated, Laughman felt the need to take on some of his responsibilities.

 It included designing the last two T-shirts.